-There is an accurate and consistent application of the policies and procedures for determining if a course is offered by distance education (with regular and substantive interaction with the instructor, initiated by the instructor, and online activities are included as part of a student's grade) or correspondence education (online activities are primarily "paperwork related," including reading posted materials, posting homework and completing examinations, and interaction with the instructor is initiated by the student as needed).
-All courses delivered through distance education are based on the same course outlines of record as face-to-face courses to ensure consistency and academic rigor in all courses offered.
-IB78.
+There is an accurate and consistent application of the policies and procedures for determining whether a course is offered by distance education (with regular and substantive interaction with the instructor, initiated by the instructor, and online activities are included as part of a student's grade) or correspondence education (online activities are primarily "paperwork related," including reading posted materials, posting homework and completing examinations, and interaction with the instructor is initiated by the student as needed).
+All courses delivered through distance education are based on the same course outlines of record as face-to-face courses to ensure consistency and academic rigor in all courses offered (I.B.7-13).

 Additional District policies and procedures address the process for awarding credit for distance education programs.
 Course credits, degrees, and certificates are linked to student learning and grading standards established through the curriculum review and approval process as stated on the official course outline of record for each course and the approved program requirements for each certificate and degree.
 Policies and procedures are reviewed on a six-year review cycle.
-The last reviews of BP 5020 and AP 5020 were in 2019 and 2017.
-IB79 IB710
+The last reviews of BP 5020 and AP 5020 were in 2019 and 2017 (I.B.7-14, I.B.7-15).

-Evidence I-B7-San Diego Mesa Journey to Completion I-B7-San Diego Mesa Journey to Completion I-B7-Student Equity Plan I-B7-Longitudinal Study on Black and African American Student Experience I-B7-BARC Request Review Rubric I-B7-ILO Dashboard and Graduate Survey
+I.B.7-1 San Diego Mesa Journey to Completion

+I.B.7-2 Longitudinal Study on Black and African American Student Experience

+I.B.7-3 BARC Request Review Rubric

+I.B.7-4 Student Equity Plan

-- IB71 Two Year Target Analysis Scheduling Efficiency City College Report - IB72 Two Year Target Analysis Scheduling Efficiency Mesa College Report - IB73 Two Year Target Analysis Scheduling Efficiency Miramar College Report - IB74 Two Year Target Analysis Scheduling Efficiency SDCCE Report - IB75 2021-2022 Outlook FTES Compared to Targets
+I.B.7-5 Two Year Target Analysis Scheduling Efficiency - City College Report

+I.B.7-6 Two Year Target Analysis Scheduling Efficiency - Mesa College Report

+I.B.7-7 Two Year Target Analysis Scheduling Efficiency - Miramar College Report

+I.B.7-8 Two Year Target Analysis Scheduling Efficiency - SDCCE Report

+I.B.7-9 2021-2022 Outlook FTES Compared to Targets

+I.B.7-10 K12 To College Pathways & Partnerships

+I.B.7-11 AP 5105 - Distance Education

+I.B.7-12 ILO Dashboard and Graduate Survey

+I.B.7-13 CurricuNET

+I.B.7-14 BP 5020 Curriculum Development

-IB76K12 To College Pathways & PartnershipsIB77AP 5105 - Distance EducationIB78CurricuNETIB79BP 5020 Curriculum DevelopmentIB710AP 5020 - Curriculum Development
+I.B.7-15 AP 5020 - Curriculum Development